Rocky Mountain Spotted Fever (Blood)

 Ask your healthcare provider what your test results mean for you.

 If your first test results are negative, it's still possible you are infected.
-It's
+A second

-even if your results are negative.
-He or she will have you repeat the test in a week
+negative.
+They will have you repeat the test in a week or two.

 Healthcare providers look for a rise in the antibodies.
 If the second test shows a